-This article also includes the portfolios of some of our top contributors.
+This article also includes the online portfolios of some of our top contributors.
 To see examples of their works, simply click on the images or see our collection of interviews.

 1. Learn to edit and cut down